paraspell/xcm-tools/packages/xcm-router/README.md

 ## Get Router fees

 You can retrieve fees for all operations XCM Router performs.
-Keep in mind, that they are not as accurate for transfer from exchange to destination as the currency that is planned to be routed after the swap is not yet available on that account (Thus it uses payment info method instead of dryrun in that scenario).
+Keep in mind that they are not as accurate for transfer from exchange to destination as the currency that is planned to be routed after the swap is not yet available on that account (Thus it uses payment info method instead of dry run in that scenario).
+Find out the example output of this function in the [official documentation](https://paraspell.github.io/docs/router/router-use.html#get-router-fees).

 ```ts
 const fees = await RouterBuilder()